naomis-archive/top-translators/README.md

 ## Live Version

-This page is not yet deployed.
+This project is archived in favour of [the leaderboard project](https://github.com/nhcarrigan/leaderboard) and thus is not deployed.
 <!--This page is currently deployed.
 [View the live website.]()-->

 ## Feedback and Bugs